 Certificate means a certificate of the assessment panel or review panel's determination issued under sections 14(4) or 15(4) of the Act, including the reasons for any finding.

-Days is a reference to the number of working days unless otherwise specified.
+Days is a reference to the number of working days and not calendar days.

-Dispute means a dispute about an assessment or any aspect of an assessment by Lifetime Care about eligibility of an injured person, which has the meaning given to it under section 14(1) of the Act
+Dispute means a dispute about eligibility which has the meaning given to it under section 14(1) of the Act.